caltechlibrary/newt/about.md

-Newt is an experimental microservice providing two stage data routing, form data validation, simple static file services.
-Newt can route data from a request to a JSON data source (e.g. Postgres+PostgREST) and then take the results and run them through Pandoc server.
+Newt is an experimental web service providing data routing and a multistage pipeline.
+The pipeline can contain services that work with JSON data.
+Example object storage, form data validation, JSON transformation, even static file services.
+Newt can route data from a request to a JSON data source (e.g. Postgres+PostgREST or Solr) and then run those results through a pipeline that may include Newt’s Mustache template engine.

 - GitHub: <git+https://github.com/caltechlibrary/newt>